Auvergne-Rhône-Alpes France City Guides

 The festival lasts four days, and during it, the locals place candles on the outsides of their windows, and the city’s main monuments are beautifully illuminated in a spectacular light display.
 During the festival, there are also other activities involving light, including the light show at the Place des Terreaux.

-The Fête des Lumières is one of the must-see winter festivals in France, that’s why we recommend Lyon as one of the best places to visit in France in the wintertime – book your hotel and train tickets well in advance!
+The Fête des Lumières is one of the must-see winter festivals in France, that’s why I recommend Lyon as one of the best places to visit in France in the wintertime.
+During these four days, Lyon receives 50% of its annual visitors, so I recommend booking transportation and accommodation as early as August!

 Explore the Wine Regions near Lyon

-Wine tours from Lyon are very popular among visitors and usually include the visit of a couple of wineries and some tastings, plus the possibility to buy as many bottles of great wine as you want directly from the producers.
+Lyon wine tours are very popular among visitors and usually include the visit of a couple of wineries and some tastings, plus the possibility to buy as many bottles of great wine as you want directly from the producers.

 This Beaujolais wine tour explores the Beaujolais wine region and comes with a couple of tastings.
-Famous for its Beaujolais Nouveau, which is a Burgundy wine, the region is also dotted with charming little golden stone villages.
+Famous for its Beaujolais Nouveau, the region is also dotted with charming little golden stone villages.
 Actually, this area of Southern Beaujolais is nicknamed Vallée des Pierres Dorées because of these golden stones.

 Wine tours to the Rhône Valley wine region are also popular.
 The distance to cover during this tour is longer, so tours usually last a full day, with a break for lunch (usually not included in the tour price).